Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

     - *Merchant accounts*
         Enter the merchant account(s) you want to connect.
     - *Events*
-        Select all events you want to transfer to the *Payments* module.
+        Select all the events whose messages you want to transfer to the *Payments* module.
 All listed events can be handled by Actindo.
 You can exclude an event if you want to process specific events by another third-party application, for example.
 Alternatively, you can define the events to be ignored in the *Payments* module settings, see [Configure Adyen connection](./01_ManageAdyenConnection.md#configure-adyen-connection).

 3. Enter the following settings in the *Security* section.